Joel-Fah/attendy/README.md

 ## **Contributing**

 We welcome contributions from the community!
 Whether it's reporting bugs, suggesting features, or submitting pull requests, your involvement is crucial to the project's growth.
-Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) and [Contributing Guidelines](./CONTRIBUTING.md) before contributing.

 ## **License**